 And then to top it all off, let’s talk toppings!
 Think grated cheddar cheese, sour cream or plain greek-style yogurt, chopped cilantro, corn chips, toasted tortilla strips, chopped green onions, diced avocado, chopped red onion, oyster crackers…hungry yet?

 Here is a good basic recipe to get you started.
 Feel free to vary the vegetables, seasonings, and beans to your heart’s content.
-(See below for link to other chili recipes.)
+(Scroll down for links to other chili recipes.)

 Easy Vegetarian Chili